DETAILED ACTION

 Fujii Annotated Figure 5

-Regarding Claim 3, as best understood by the examiner, Fujii discloses that each of the plurality of power storage devices further comprises a valve on the first surface (Figure 8 Item 11) [Page 4 Lines 54-55].
-As shown in Fujii Annotated Figure 4 above, Fujii discloses that the first restraint member has the through hole that overlaps the output terminals.
+Regarding Claim 3, Fujii discloses that each of the plurality of power storage devices further comprises a valve on the first surface (Figure 8 Item 11) [Page 4 Lines 54-55].
+As shown in Fujii Annotated Figure 6 below, Fujii discloses that the one or more openings of the first restraint member additionally comprises a second opening that extends in the third direction and overlaps the valves of all of the plurality of power storage devices including the first-end side power storage device and the second-end side power storage device:

 PNG